NotHansCYDIa/in1t/README.md

 git clone --recursive https://github.com/NotHansCYDIa/in1t && cd in1t
 ```
 then run `chmod +x in1t.sh`.
-If you want to execute the command without .sh, Optionally you can do `mv in1t.sh in1t` to make it an executable *(might not work on windows idk.)*.
+If you want to execute the command without .sh, Optionally you can do `mv in1t.sh in1t` to make it an executable.
 If you want to put the command or sh in your system I know how to do that but it might not work and I am still working on it.

 ## Commands